Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 3. Summary of Accomplishments

-You are a valuable commodity that is bought and sold without your knowledge or consent.
-You will be tricked with clickbait, distracted with large ads, and enticed to leave the site you are on at every opportunity.
-Plus, everything you do online is being monitored so your habits and searches can be remarketed and sold over and over again for years.
+You are a valuable commodity, bought and sold without your knowledge or consent.
+You will be tricked with clickbait, distracted by intrusive ads, and enticed to leave the site you are on at every opportunity.
+Plus, everything you do online is monitored so your habits and searches can be remarketed and resold for years.

 clickbait

-Privacy – Knowing what you like to watch and read, what phone you have, what you watch on Netflix, what you shop for, what you ask Alexa about, yout taste in music, etc. is unbelievably valuable to advertisers.
-Spying on people is such a big problem that Europe passed the GDPR law so every site you visit asks if you are okay with cookies (and we blindly click “ok” to hide the banner).
-We must wrestle back privacy ourselves.
+Privacy — Knowing what you watch and read, which phone you own, what you stream on Netflix, what you shop for, what you ask Alexa, your taste in music, and more is unbelievably valuable to advertisers.
+Spying on people became such a problem that Europe passed the GDPR, forcing every site to ask if you accept cookies (and we blindly click “OK” just to hide the banner).
+We need to wrestle privacy back ourselves.

-Cryptojacking – Some websites will load crypto-mining JavaScript (e.g. CoinHive.js) so while you read, they overheat and abuse your computer to try to make a few pennies.
-Some sites will load JavaScript that tries to steal from your crypto wallet or trick you into transferring cryptocurrency.
+Cryptojacking — Some sites load crypto-mining JavaScript (e.g., CoinHive.js) that overheats and abuses your computer to earn a few pennies.
+Others inject scripts that try to drain your crypto wallet or trick you into sending cryptocurrency.

 Top ↩